MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-with-resource-health.md

 ### Degraded

-A health status of **Degraded** indicates that your Azure Data Explorer resource detected a loss in performance or potential data loss (for example low ingestion success rate), although it's still available for use.
+A health status of **Degraded** indicates that your Azure Data Explorer resource detected a loss in performance or potential data loss, for example low ingestion success rate.
+The cluster is still available for use.

 ### Unavailable